NillionNetwork/nillion-docs/docs/quickstart.md

 ## Keep exploring

-You've successfully written your first single party Nada program, stored it on a local network cluster, stored secrets on the network, and run compute against secrets.
+You've successfully written your first single party Nada program, stored the program on the network, stored secrets on the network, and run compute against secrets.
 Keep exploring by

 - running other examples